- Ph.D., University of Iowa

 - B.A., Valparaiso University

 For as long as I can remember, I've loved the puns, cheesy inspirational verses, dirty limericks, song lyrics, language games, and advertising jingles of popular culture.
 For almost as long, I've loved reading, studying, reciting, printing, binding and collecting canonical or "literary" poetry as well, and my teaching and scholarly interests emerge from this double affection for so-called highbrow and lowbrow poetries.
-I believe that every instance of poetic language use—from Emily Dickinson to Snoop Doggy Doggerel and Rupi Kaur—is a complicated mixture of social, cultural, and aesthetic forces that merits our close attention and, if we're lucky, our admiration.
+I believe that every instance of poetic language use—from Emily Dickinson to Edgar Guest, Snoop Doggy Doggerel, and Rupi Kaur—is a complicated mixture of social, cultural, and aesthetic forces that merits our close attention and, if we're lucky, our admiration.

 I teach American literature and creative writing with a special focus on poetry from the U.S. Civil War to the present.
 I subscribe to Walt Whitman's notion that "To have great heroic poetry we need great readers—a heroic appetite and audience," and so my writing classes are great reading classes, and my reading classes do heroic writing.
 I find it illuminating and challenging to mix texts that have various aesthetic, cultural, and discursive registers so that, for example, we might read a combination of great poems, popular poems, song lyrics, and advertising jingles in a single semester in order to better understand the many ways that poetry shapes and is shaped by our encounters with the world around us.
 In my classes, we approach poetry not only as a means of self-expression, but as a powerful communicative and analytical tool as well.